anasiri/image-stitching/README.md

 I used the SIFT algorithm to extract key_points.
 You can use other algorithms to improve the results.

-There are two reasons I share this code:
+This was a homework for image processing class and there are two reasons why I share this code:
-1) The cv2.Stitcher_create does image enhancement which could be problematic in some usecases.
+1) The cv2.Stitcher_create does color enhancement which could be problematic in some usecases.
 2) Students can use this minimal code to learn the concept better.